+At this time, it was advertised that enrolments would be accepted for the new College, but after 10 years of talking about a Catholic secondary school in Palmerston, parents were sceptical about whether it was really going to happen.
 The Director of Catholic Education, Mr. Michael Avery, the Deputy Director – School Services, Mr. Greg O’Mullane, Mr. John Fong, Manager of Infrastructure and the project architects, Hassell, held information sessions for parents to assure them that the College would open at the beginning of the 2012 school year.
 Information sessions were also held for the Year 6 students from Sacred Heart Catholic Primary School, Palmerston, and St. Francis of Assisi Catholic Primary School, Humpty Doo.

 A competition to name the College and design a logo was held, and Bishop Eugene Hurley officially declared that the new Catholic secondary school at Palmerston would be named MacKillop Catholic College, with the motto “Lead with Courage”.

-Mrs. Graham began her new position early in October, and and for the remainder of 2011 was based at Sacred Heart Catholic Primary School, Palmerston, where she met with parents and conducted enrolment interviews.
+Mrs. Graham began her new position early in October 2011, and and for the remainder of 2011 was based at Sacred Heart Catholic Primary School, Palmerston, where she met with parents and conducted enrolment interviews.

 We have since grown exponentially, not only in student numbers and new buildings and facilities, but spiritually in the establishment of our traditions, the achievement of our vision, the pursuit of our mission, and establishing our place within our parish and our local community.